Li Wentang

 Li Wentang (李文堂 (Lǐ Wéntáng); born 1965) is a Chinese university administrator and politician who is the current chief education officer of the Central Party School of the Chinese Communist Party, in office since July 2022.

 He is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Li was born in Jinhua County (now Jinhua), Zhejiang, in 1965, and graduated from Shandong University and the Institute of Philosophy, Chinese Academy of Social Sciences.
 He also studied at the University of Lausanne and the University of Basel.
-He was a visiting scholar at the University of Munich and the University of Ireland.
+He was a visiting scholar at LMU Munich and the University of Ireland.

 Beginning in 1996, he served in several posts in the Central Party School of the Chinese Communist Party, including lecturer, professor, deputy director and director of Teaching and Research Department, and director of Education and Research Department of Culture and History.
 In July 2022, he was appointed chief education officer, a position at vice-ministerial level.